vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 ### Keycloak Setup via OpenID Connect Discovery

 Our app is registered as a confidential OpenID Connect client with Authorization Code Flow in Keycloak, thus we need to configure `client_id` and `client_secret`.
+Confidential clients are typically used for server-side web applications, where one can securely store the `client_secret`.
+You can find out more about[The different Client Access Types](https://www.keycloak.org/docs/latest/server_admin/index.html#_access-type) in the Keycloak documentation.

-Since we don't want to configure things like OAuth2 / OpenID Connect Endpoints ourselves, we use Keycloaks OpenID Connect discovery endpoint to infer the necessary Oauth2 / OpenID Connect endpoint URLs.
+Since we don't want to configure things like OAuth2 / OpenID Connect Endpoints ourselves, we use Keycloak's OpenID Connect discovery endpoint to infer the necessary Oauth2 / OpenID Connect endpoint URLs.

 ```java
 String hostname = System.getProperty("http.host", "localhost");